rust-lang/reference/src/expressions/method-call-expr.md

   candidates for the trait object itself (for example found in `impl dyn Trait` blocks).

-After these occur, there's a further search for extension candidates for traits in scope.
+After these occur, there's a further search for extension candidates from all traits in scope (irrespective of whether the trait is remotely relevant to the `self` type - that's considered later).

 "Various simpler types" currently means bool, char, all numbers, str, array, slices, raw pointers, references, never and tuple.